boumhidi-achraf/Multilingual-Reputation-Generation-System/absa_dataset_creation.md

-# ABSA Datasets: Access and Merging Guide
+# SemEval Datasets: Access and Merging Guide for ASBA

 ## Step 1: Download the Datasets
 To download the SemEval datasets, you will need to visit the official sources for each task.
 Below are the links to the datasets: